 2- Dois/ Duas

-These are the first ten numbers, as you can see, and they constitute the basics for many of the numbers that follow.
+These are the first ten numbers in Portuguese, as you can see, and they constitute the basics for many of the numbers that follow.
 I highlighted “um/uma” and “dois/duas”, because these can take the masculine and the feminine forms.
 This will be further explained below, as well as all the other highlighted numbers.

 Now let us take a look at the following numbers: